carlolopez03/Prediction-of-Product-Sales/README.md

-# Predictiom of Product Sales
+# Prediction of Product Sales
 ## Predicting how many food items will be sold
 ### Author: Carlo Lopez